-Programmers are someone who plays with codes and create a new world.
+Programmers are someone who plays with codes and creates a new world.

-Yes, thanks to veteran programmers — because of them and their contributions, computers and smartphones becomes alive to help and entertain us.
+Yes, thanks to veteran programmers — because of them and their contributions, computers and smartphones become alive to help and entertain us.

 13 Greatest Programmers Of All Time

 Ada Lovelace — often regarded as the first computer programmer — was an English mathematician and writer, chiefly known for her work on Charles Babbage’s early mechanical general-purpose computer, the Analytical Engine.
 Her notes on the engine include what is recognized as the first algorithm intended to be carried out by a machine.

 Dennis MacAlistair Ritchie was an American computer scientist.
 He created the C programming language.
 And he is also one of the co-creator of the Unix operating system.